behnamazimi/curly-html-elements/README.md

 reflection | [-1, +1] | 1 | Use this to mirroring the ellipse. its standard value is a number in range of [-1,+1] but you can set any numbers. for example, value 2 means two times height for the ellipse.

 #### Render with new options
-To update initial options you can use `.update(newOptions)` api. this method merges new options with the previous object and rerender the ellipse.
+To update initial options you can use `.update(newOptions)` API. this method merges new options with the previous object and rerender the ellipse.

 ### Example